About

 The Tasters

-Written by Michelle Kholos Brooks, Hitler's Tasters has had staged readings in Los Angeles, Pasadena, Houston, and eventually New Jersey, where it won the 2017 Women Playwrights Series, Susan Glaspell Award.
-This culminated in the world premiere at Centenary Stage in April 2018, and paved the way for the New York premiere at IRT Theater in October 2018.
-The New York production was a pivotal moment for the play: an all-female team drove the hugely successful production.
-Subsequent productions with this team include: North Shore Center for the Performing Arts in July 2019, Chicago, IL; 59E59 Theaters East to Edinburgh Festival in July 2019, New York, NY; and Greenside Venues Olive Studio in August 2019, at the Edinburgh Festival Fringe, the largest international arts festival in the world.
-At the Fringe, Hitler's Tasters was named Best of Fringe by The Stage and was a 2019 Sell Out show.
-In March of 2020, Hitler's Tasters made its L.A. debut at the Electric Lodge, only to be shutdown after 2 performances due to COVID-19.
-After a forced hiatus, Hitler's Tasters returned on the scene for a 2021 Summer Tour: a virtual run at Edinburgh Fringe with Pleasance Theatre; The John Drew Theater at Guild Hall in East Hampton, NY; and at Pendragon Theatre in Saranac Lake, Adirondacks, NY; and Off Broadway at Theatre Row.
+Written by Michelle Kholos Brooks, H*tler's Tasters won the 2017 Women Playwrights Series, Susan Glaspell Award, leading to the world premiere at Centenary Stage in April 2018, and paving the way for New Light Theater Project's New York premiere at IRT Theater in October 2018.
+The New York production was a pivotal moment for the play; an all-female team drove the hugely successful production to subsequent productions including North Shore Center for the Performing Arts in July 2019, Chicago, IL; 59E59 Theaters East to Edinburgh Festival in July 2019, New York, NY; and Greenside Venues Olive Studio in August 2019, at the Edinburgh Festival Fringe, the largest international arts festival in the world.
+At the Fringe, H*tler's Tasters was named Best of Fringe by The Stage and was a 2019 Sell- Out show.
+In March of 2020, H*tler's Tasters made its L.A. debut at the Electric Lodge, only to be shutdown after two performances due to COVID-19.
+After a forced hiatus, H*tler's Tasters returned on the scene for a virtual run at Edinburgh Fringe with Pleasance Theatre; The John Drew Theater at Guild Hall in East Hampton, NY; Pendragon Theatre, Saranac Lake in the Adirondacks and Calliope Stage in North Carolina.
+The production then returned to New York, Off-Broadway this time at Theatre Row.
+The incredible journey culminated in 2023 at the MeX Theatre in Louisville, KY.

-Stay tuned for exciting plans for Hitler’s Tasters in 2023!
+Stay tuned for exciting plans for H*tler’s Tasters in 2024!

 Meet The Team

-Michelle Kholos Brooks (Playwright) is an award-winning playwright with productions staged internationally.
-Awards and distinctions include the Susan Glaspell Award for Hitler’s Tasters, the Reva Shiner Comedy Award for Kalamazoo, co-written by Kelly Younger.
-Hitler’s Tasters was also named ‘Best of Fringe’ at the Edinburgh Festival Fringe by The Stage UK.
-The filmed stage version of Hitler’s Tasters was listed as a Must-Watch by the LA Times and selected for The Kilroys: The List 2020.
-Hostage was a finalist for the Woodward/Newman Drama Award, The Fratti-Newman Political Play Contest and a Showcase finalist for the National New Play Network.
-Chair received second place in the Firehouse Theatre Festival of New American Plays.
+Michelle Kholos Brooks is an award-winning playwright with productions staged internationally.
+Awards and distinctions include the Susan Glaspell Award for H*TLER’S TASTERS and the Riva Shiner Comedy Award for KALAMAZOO, co-written with Kelly Younger.
+ROOM 1214 was a finalist for The Ashland New Plays Festival.
+HOSTAGE was a finalist for the Woodward/Newman Drama Award, The Fratti-Newman Political Play Contest, and a Showcase finalist for the National New Play Network.
+CHAIR received second place in the Firehouse Theatre Festival of New American Plays.

 Sarah Norris (Director) is a theater artist and producer based in New York.
 Her work has been seen around the country including New York City, Los Angeles, Chicago, San Francisco, Las Vegas, Minneapolis, and around the world in Scotland, Australia, England and Ireland.